danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team keeps the spirit of [agile](https://agilemanifesto.org/principles.html) alive, while not burying themselves under needless ceremonies and process.
 This means keeping a focus on getting things done using a flow approach rather than a <s class="markdown-strikethrough">religious</s> rigid methodology like [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).

-A small(ish) team of intrinsically motivated people with solid written communication skills and autonomy over the entire stack can get a lot done with a minimum of process and meetings.
-There does need to be some process to avoid chaos, i.e. every day should not feel like a hack-a-thon.
+A small team (more on [team size](../reflections-on-effective-teams#small-ish-team-size) later in this post) of intrinsically motivated people with solid written communication skills and autonomy over the entire stack can get a lot done with a minimum of process and meetings.
+There does need to be some process to avoid chaos, every day should not feel like a hack-a-thon.
 A lightweight process could include:

 * Breaking up large requirements into smaller items and entering these into a ticketing system to keep track of the work to be done, in priority order.
 * Developers pick up tickets by assigning the next most important item in the list to themselves and starting a feature branch.
 Major change are discussed with [ADRs](../about-those-docs#architecture-decision-records).